Code-Institute-Submissions/alex-1134-recipes_MayResub/README.md

    * log into GitHub account (using Chrome)
    * install Gitpod extensions for Chrome
    * restart the browser
+   * find the repository on GitHub
-   * go to the project's repository
+   * go to into the repository
-   * click on the green Gitpod button - this will open a new workspace that will enable to work on the code locally
+   * click on the green "Gitpod" button - this will open a new workspace that will enable to work on the code locally

 ## Future Features